team-mitochondria/easyStay/README.md

 # EasyStay
-### Have a look at our website : https://youtu.be/LbrQ8ERsvJc
+### Demo of our website : https://youtu.be/LbrQ8ERsvJc

 A dapp to provide easy one-click booking of hotels, and lounges available in different places of the world.
 No matter where you want to go, we will plan a beautiful stay for you and your family.